Everything you NEED to know about Retinol- Interview with Jan Marini

 On the other hand, we want a thick, robust dermis.
 When we reach our 20’s, the collagen in our dermis begins to decrease, each year, by 1% or more.
 Cumulative sun exposure, lifestyle, etc., can increase the 1% collagen loss.
 Retinols have been shown to thicken the dermis by twice as much!
 By thickening the dermis, retinol helps you look plump and fresh.

 Does retinol make you more sensitive to the sun and more prone to burning?

 Jan says that sun sensitivity is a chemical reaction with UV light.
 There are different types of drugs that can cause it but retinoids aren’t one of them.
-In fact, studies have shown that even if you started using a retinoid, spent time in the sun without sun protection and got burned, your skin will still heal better and have less damage than if you weren’t using retinoid at all!
-Retinoids have been shown to help the skin recover much quicker and to sustain less long-term damage.
+In fact, studies show that even if you started using a retinoid, spent time in the sun without sun protection, and got burned, your skin will still heal better and have less damage than if you weren’t using retinoid at all!
+Retinoids showed to help the skin recover much quicker and to sustain less long-term damage.

 Do Retinols exfoliate your skin?

 Not exactly, but they do resurface your skin- and yes there is a difference.
 Jan is very anti “exfoliating” with scrubs or abrasives.
 She says that scrubs and manual exfoliation methods cause more harm than good.
 They can create micro-tears in your skin and lead to inflammation and other issues.
 They also don’t provide your skin with any benefits other than sloughing off the stratum corneum, which will come back and can thicken with continued physical exfoliation.